 - Once at room temperature, you can store the gujia in an air tight container at a cool place.

 (Tips: 1.
 Never add sugar to khoya at early stage while saute.
-This may harden the khoya.)
+This may harden the khoya.
+2. Turn off the sugar syrup just when it thickens and appears sticky, or just before a string begins to appear.)